Websoft9Archive/ansible-bt/docs/stack-accounts.md

 Following is the default Administrator account of aaPanel:

-Administrator username: `administrator`
+* aaPanel administrator username: `Administrator`
-Administrator password: `admin123`
+* aaPanel administrator password: stored in the file of your server */credentials/password.txt*

 aaPanel log in URL: *http://Internet IP:8888*